neilblom/wordlist-writer/docs/Rendering_Pipeline.md

 Status: Authoritative Rendering Guide

 Overview
 This document explains how the rendering pipeline works in WordList Writer.
-It merges the original rendering design with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence rules, and July 19 fixes.
+It merges the original rendering design with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence rules, dictionary profile system, hybrid cognate window, alphabetical dictionary, and July 19 fixes.
 It describes how tokens become DOM nodes, how highlight classes are applied, how UI components re-render, and how rendering integrates with the analysis pipeline.
+WordList Writer is a teacher-facing authoring tool.
+All rendering behavior is designed for teacher workflows only.

 1. Rendering Philosophy
 The rendering pipeline is designed to be: